Adapted for the Internet from:

 3.0 Problems with Einstein's Water Sprinkler Theory of Light

-If light behaves anything like a water sprinkler, then the predictions of Einstein’s flashlight-in-the-boxcar will
+If light behaves anything like a water sprinkler, then the predictions of Einstein’s flashlight-in-the-boxcar

-(qualitative stuff).
+reflection (qualitative stuff).
 So what should the passenger or the observer conclude now?

 If Einstein’s water sprinkler theory of light has its way and the passenger wants to hit the mirror, he would